top of page

 • Access to money

-• A rough plan for work and/or the kids
+• A rough plan for work and/or the children

 That’s it.
 Everything else can wait.